 The main advantage of exposure-only and case-only designs is the smaller sample size that is required, at the cost of not being able to study the main effects of drug exposure (case-only) or genetic variant (exposure-only) on the outcome.
 Furthermore, interaction can be assessed only on a multiplicative scale, whereas from a public health perspective additive interactions are very relevant.
+However, up till now GWAs with gene*interactions have not been very rewarding because of the required huge power.
 An important condition that has to be fulfilled for case-only studies is that the exposure is independent of the genetic variant, e.g. prescribers are not aware of the genotype of a patient and do not take this into account, directly or indirectly (by observing clinical characteristics associated with the genetic variant).
 In the exposure-only design, the genetic variant should not be associated with the outcome, for example variants of genes coding for cytochrome p-450 enzymes.
 When these conditions are fulfilled and the main interest is in the drug-gene interaction, these designs may be an efficient option.
 In practice, case-control and case-only studies usually result in the same interaction effect as empirically assessed in Bias in the case-only design applied to studies of gene-environment and gene-gene interaction: a systematic review and meta-analysis (Int J Epidemiol 2011;40(5):1329-41).
 The assumption of independence of genetic and exposure factors can be verified among controls before proceeding to the case-only analysis.
 Further development of the case-only design for assessing gene-environment interaction: evaluation of and adjustment for bias (Int J Epidemiol 2004;33(5):1014-24) conducted sensitivity analyses to describe the circumstances in which controls can be used as proxy for the source population when evaluating gene-environment independence.
 The gene-environment association in controls will be a reasonably accurate reflection of that in the source population if baseline risk of disease is small (<1%) and the interaction and independent effects are moderate (i.e. risk ratio<2), or if the disease risk is low (e.g. <5%) in all strata of genotype and exposure.
 Furthermore, non-independence of gene-environment can be adjusted in multivariable models if non-independence can be measured in controls.

-The same principles and approaches to data collection as for other pharmacoepidemiological studies can be followed (see section 3 of this Guide on Approaches to Data Collection).
+The same principles and approaches to data collection as for other pharmacoepidemiological studies can be followed (see Chapter 3 of this Guide on Approaches to Data Collection).
 An efficient approach to data collection for pharmacogenetic studies is to combine secondary use of electronic health records with primary data collection (e.g. biological samples to extract DNA).

 Examples are given by SLCO1B1 genetic variant associated with statin-induced myopathy: a proof-of-concept study using the clinical practice research datalink (Clin Pharmacol Ther 2013;94(6):695-701), Diuretic therapy, the alpha-adducin gene variant, and the risk of myocardial infarction or stroke in persons with treated hypertension (JAMA 2002;287(13):1680-9) and Interaction between the Gly460Trp alpha-adducin gene variant and diuretics on the risk of myocardial infarction (J Hypertens 2009 Jan;27(1):61-8).
 Another approach to enrich electronic health records with biological samples is record linkage to biobanks as illustrated in Genetic variation in the renin-angiotensin system modifies the beneficial effects of ACE inhibitors on the risk of diabetes mellitus among hypertensives (Hum Hypertens 2008;22(11):774-80).
 A third approach is to use active surveillance methods to fully characterise drug effects such that a rigorous phenotype can be developed prior to genetic analysis.
 This approach was followed in Adverse drug reaction active surveillance: developing a national network in Canada's children's hospitals (Pharmacoepidemiol Drug Saf 2009;18(8):713-21) and EUDRAGENE: European collaboration to establish a case-control DNA collection for studying the genetic basis of adverse drug reactions (Pharmacogenomics 2006;7(4):633-8).

-The focus of data analysis should be on the measure of effect modification (see section 4.2.4 of this Guide on Effect Modification).
+The focus of data analysis should be on the measure of effect modification (see Chapter 4.2.4 of this Guide on Effect Modification).
 Attention should be given to whether the mode of inheritance (e.g. dominant, recessive or additive) is defined a priori based on prior knowledge from functional studies.
 However, investigators are usually naïve regarding the underlying mode of inheritance.
 A solution might be to undertake several analyses, each under a different assumption, though the approach to analysing data raises the problem of multiple testing (see Methodological quality of pharmacogenetic studies: issues of concern.
 Stat Med 2008;27(30):6547-69).
 The problem of multiple testing and the increased risk of type I error is in general a problem in pharmacogenetic studies evaluating multiple SNPs, multiple exposures and multiple interactions.
 The most common approach to correct for multiple testing is to use the Bonferroni correction.
 This correction may be considered too conservative and runs the risk of producing many pharmacogenetic studies with a null result.
 Other approaches to adjust for multiple testing include permutation testing and false discovery rate (FDR) control, which are less conservative.
 The FDR, described in Statistical significance for genomewide studies (Proc Natl Acad Sci USA 2003;100(16):9440-5), estimates the expected proportion of false-positives among associations that are declared significant, which is expressed as a q-value.